Moving Nairobi? Living in Kenya?

 - Lunch: 26,000 KSh (£172 – $295)

 Thoroughly planning educational costs should form an integral part of any expatriate’s financial strategy when moving Nairobi.
-To learn more on education planning see Harrison Brook’s dedicated page on International Educational Savings Plan.
+To learn more about education planning see Harrison Brook’s dedicated page on International Educational Savings Plan.

 Alternatively, click learn more today to receive a free, no obligation, personal analysis for meeting your children’s education costs.